bradyrx/automate-mpas/README.md

 ## Shell Script Options

-The user should only need to modify header variables in the main `automate_mpas_simulation.sh` script.
+The user should only modify variables in the `config.sh` file.

 At a minimum, `E3SM_DIR` should be changed to the direct path to the base E3SM folder and `pcode` should be changed to the appropriate account/project code.